tshikaboom/prodino-gsm-http/README.md

     then returned.
     - An IP address in the ACL can be modified by `PUT`/`PATCH`ing with JSON data of the form `{ "old_ip" : "192.168.1.4", "ip" : "1.1.1.1" }`.
+- POST /sms/<+number> with a body of the form {"message":"message_contents"} sends a text message to number <+number> (interntional prefix) with the contents specified on the JSON body

 TODO
 ----
 - properly handle errors
-- Implement the `/call/` endpoint
+- Implement the `/call/` endpoint (in progress)
 - Test the `/sms/` endpoint: GET, POST, PUT/PATCH, DELETE
 - Document everything
 - Move as much Strings as possible to char arrays
-- Use local namespaces to get some safety wrt. code robustness
+- Use local namespaces or classes to get some safety wrt. code robustness.
+Maybe even port the whole thing to a proper C++ environment.
+- Use some kind of Contact API for ACL handling.

 The tty is accessible with baud 115200.
 There's lots of configuration options available in `config.h`.
 The server gets chatty when the macros `DEBUG` and